cncf/glossary/content/en/stateless-apps.md

 ## Problem it addresses

-Stateless applications tackle the problem of resiliency, because different pods across a [cluster](/cluster/) can work independently, with multiple requests coming to them at the same time.
-If there’s a problem, you can easily restart the application, and it will return to its initial state with little or no downtime.
-As such, the benefits of stateless applications include resiliency, elasticity, and high availability.
+Stateful applications (applications that **do** save session data) are composed of multiple pods distributed across a [cluster](/cluster/).
+To function correctly, they must be aware of each other.
+If one pod processes a request, the other pods must have access to that data to take it into account when they process the next request.
+That brings some challenges.
+Pods must constantly communicate to ensure they are all in sync for a seamless user experience.
+However, networks are inherently unreliable.
+Also, session data is lost if there’s a problem and the application restarts.
+In short, stateful apps are less resilient.
-However, most applications we use today are at least partly [stateful](/stateful-apps/), as they store things like preferences and settings to improve the user experience.
+That being said, most applications today are at least partly stateful as they must store preferences and settings to improve the user experience.

 ## How it helps